TheFlyingBadger/unraid-templates/README.md

 ## autoheal

-The excellent [Docker Hub](https://hub.docker.com/r/willfarrell/autoheal) container which (in the absence of Docker native support for it) will restart any docker containers which find themselves in an "unhealthy" state.
+The excellent [willfarrell/autoheal](https://hub.docker.com/r/willfarrell/autoheal) container which (in the absence of Docker native support for it) will restart any docker containers which find themselves in an "unhealthy" state.

 **a)** Apply the label autoheal=true to your container to have it watched.